 The seemingly limitless number of products and sellers on ecommerce websites like Amazon might represent a treasure trove of deals for consumers, but it can be a nightmare for businesses trying to lock down their intellectual property.

 Businesses are facing an uphill battle in trying to prevent counterfeits or knock-off products from undercutting their sales, watering down their trademark protections or damaging their reputation.
 And while someone might have previously have needed to visit Chinatown in New York to find cheap counterfeit products in the U.S., it’s becoming more and more common to do so from the comfort of one’s home as ecommerce sites become the favorite places to shop for many consumers.

 And although Amazon and other online marketplaces are being flooded with products from overseas, it’s hitting businesses here in Colorado.
-Ziemian had worked with Boulder-based Nite Ize in fighting counterfeit products coming across the border, and Fort Collins-based Otter Products has had its own share of IP battles as well.
+Ziemian had worked with Fort Collins-based Nite Ize in fighting counterfeit products coming across the border, and Fort Collins-based Otter Products has had its own share of IP battles as well.
 Amazon has even taken repeat violators to court, in one instance joining with Otter Products against a seller that they claim repeatedly violated Otter trademarks.

 In one of its lawsuits, Otter Products is suing a group of online shops — all run by two Maryland residents out of their home — that it claims sold counterfeit versions of its OtterBox and LifeProof products.
 According to the lawsuit, filed in March in U.S. District Court in Colorado, the company uses authorized resellers on Amazon that ensure the products carry Otter Products’ warranty and that they are genuine products.
 The lawsuit claims, though, the defendants are not authorized resellers and don’t follow the quality control standards or offer the warranty set by Otter Products.